JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ![Template Coloring from Above](assets/template-colors-example.png)

 ### 6. Determine SDL Support
-You have the ability to determine a minimum SDL protocol and minimum SDL RPC version that you support.
-You should make this determination in cooperation with any OEMs you wish to support.
+You have the ability to determine a minimum SDL protocol and minimum SDL RPC version that your app supports.
+We recommend not setting these values until your app is ready for production.
+The OEMs you support will help you configure the correct `minimumProtocolVersion` and `minimumRPCVersion` during the application review process.

-If a head unit is blocked by protocol version, your app will never appear on it.
-If it is blocked by RPC version, it will appear and then quickly disappear.
+If a head unit is blocked by protocol version, your app icon will never appear on the head unit's screen.
+If you configure your app to block by RPC version, it will appear and then quickly disappear.
 So while blocking with `minimumProtocolVersion` is preferable, `minimumRPCVersion` allows you more granular control over which RPCs will be present.

 ##### Objective-C
 ```objc